rwb/ccjs300/README.md

 * Your first reading assignment in this chapter is pages 56 to the top of page 66 (stop at "The Classic Experimental Design").
 * Definition of research design (p.
 57)
 * The "experimental model" is described as a "benchmark" in Chapter 3 (p.
 57).

+## Lesson 9 - Tuesday 3/3/26

+* Reminder: first exam is Thursday 3/5/26.
+Be sure to bring your calculator with you (phones, ipads, computers, etc. will not be permitted).
+* The exam will cover Lessons 1-9 and the assigned reading in the textbook up to whatever we get through today.
+* I am handing back your marked-up first assignments today.

+### Chapter 3 (Continued)

 * Important objectives of science (based on a discussion in Reynolds 1977): description, explanation, prediction, and the potential to control future events.
 * The first part of chapter 3 emphasizes "causality" which is related to all 4 of Reynolds' objectives of science (but more closely related to the last 3); might be useful to think of *description* as a pre-requisite for establishing causality.
 * On pp. 58-59, the textbook distinguishes between the independent variable, *x*, and the dependent or outcome variable, *y*.